andrewhao/stravamailer/README.md

 Upload GPX tracks to Strava using an email interface that supports GPX attachments and links.

-In the future, get this app crankin' on building GPX, training stats
+Requires you OAuth login with Strava.

 ### Mail address

-Send your GPX emails to 2338069d6db6c45e3852@cloudmailin.net, which will be redirected to upload@strava.com
+Send your GPX emails to 2338069d6db6c45e3852@cloudmailin.net.